harvard-acc/ALADDIN/README.md

 of accelerators but not includes the rest of the memory hierarchy.
 You can integrate Aladdin with cache or memory simulators.

+2. No Function Pipelining:

-2. This distribution of Aladdin does not model function pipelining.
+This distribution of Aladdin does not model function pipelining.
 In this case, if a program has multiple functions built into accelerators, This distribution of Aladdion assumes only function executes at a time.

+3. Unrolling Only Applied to Outter-Most Loop

-3. For nested loops, this distribution of Aladdin explores loop-level pipelining at the outter-most loop: The unrolling factors are applied to the outter-most loops with loop pipelining, and all the inner loops are flattened.
+For nested loops, this distribution of Aladdin explores loop-level pipelining at the outter-most loop: The unrolling factors are applied to the outter-most loops with loop pipelining, and all the inner loops are flattened.

+4. To Unroll Inner Loops:

-4. If you are interested in exploring inner-loop parallelism, one way to do that is to write the inner-loop into another function, like md and md_kernel in SHOC/md.
-In this case, loop unrolling factor for the original outter loop can only be one, assuming outer loop runs sequencially, and you can sweep the unrolling factors for the inner loop in its function.
+If you are interested in exploring inner-loop parallelism, one way to do that is to write the inner-loop into another function, like md and md_kernel in SHOC/md.
+In this case, loop unrolling factor for the original outter loop can only be 1, assuming outter loop runs sequencially, and you can sweep the unrolling factors for the inner loop in its function.

+5. One Loop Per Function:

-5. This distribution of Aladdin takes at most ONE loop per fuction.
+This distribution of Aladdin takes at most ONE loop per fuction.
 Nested loops are fine as long as there is only one outter-most loop.
 If your functions have multiple loops, please break into multiple functions with one loop each.

+6. Power Model Library:

-6. This distribution of Aladdin characterizes power using OpenPDK 45nm technology.
+This distribution of Aladdin characterizes power using OpenPDK 45nm technology.
 The characterized power for functional units are in `utils/power_delay.h`.
-If you are interested in trying different technologies, modify the constants there with your power delay characteristics.
-We will be releasing the microbenchmark set that we used to do power characterization.
+If you are interested in trying different technologies, modify the constants there with your power delay characteristics and then recompile Aladdin.
+We will be releasing the microbenchmark set that we used to do power characterization soon.

 ============================================